mendersoftware/mender-docs/05.System-updates-Yocto-Project/99.Variables/docs.md

 `_DIR`) manually to a location containing state scripts, however it is recommended to use one of the two above methods.

-The three methods should not be mixed.
+You cannot mix the three methods.

 #### `MENDER_STORAGE_DEVICE`